Top Keyboard for Programmers: A Custom Builder’s Advice on Layouts, Switches, and more.

 • Ergonomics: Split keyboards like the Kinesis Advantage360 let you angle each half for wrist-happy typing.

 Wondering what all these percentages are?
-We’ve got a guide all about keyboard sizes and layouts here for you.
+I’ve got a guide all about keyboard sizes and layouts here for you.

 The Secret Weapon: Programmable Layers